Cardiovascular research domain

 Greater Manchester is one of the largest population catchments for tertiary cardiac services in Europe and offers a unique resource for clinical research.
 This is also combined with training the next generation of healthcare staff and researchers to the highest standard.
 Through the strengths and catchment populations of our partners, we will take early discovery and innovation from basic underpinning research into practice, prove effectiveness, and disseminate best practice across our region.

 Greater Manchester’s population suffers disproportionately from heart and circulatory disease.
-Our services include large tertiary cardiac units (Central Manchester University Hospitals NHS Foundation Trust and University Hospital of South Manchester) that, together, provide the highest quality specialist care to a population of around 3.5 million people, with additional provision of nationally designated cardiopulmonary transplantation and ventricular assist services to 6.6 million people.
+Our services include large tertiary cardiac units (Manchester University NHS Foundation Trust) that, together, provide the highest quality specialist care to a population of around 3.5 million people, with additional provision of nationally designated cardiopulmonary transplantation and ventricular assist services to 6.6 million people.

 Stroke is a devastating condition affecting people of all ages, causing death and long-term disability.
 Following changes to GM hospital stroke services in 2015 to ensure patients have access to better quality hospital care and timely specialist treatment, Greater Manchester now has the best scoring hospital stroke pathway in the country, with all stroke patients having access to care rated as ‘A’ (the highest available rating) by The Sentinel Stroke National Audit Programme.
 Stroke research is an important part of stroke services and a major research strength in Manchester.
 A wide range of studies involving stroke and the emergency conditions affecting the brain, take place at Salford Royal NHS Foundation Trust.